Guardian Fighter Mod 12 Swordmaster PVE Builds/Loadouts

 Swordmaster vs Iron Vanguard

 As clearly outlined at the top of this guide, you will be choosing Swordmaster for this build.
 I’m not going to bash Iron Vanguard, but here is the reason for picking Swordmaster.
 Are you ready for it?
 Weapon Master’s Strike.
 This weapon swing has a HUGE AOE sword swing.
-It swings twice as fast as a Great Weapon Fighter’s copy of the move, it is really good at spreading your weapon enchantment, and enemies that have shields get damaged by it due to it’s “back stab” mechanic.
+It is a fast attack, it is really good at spreading your weapon enchantment, and enemies that have shields get damaged by it due to it’s “back stab” mechanic.
 This is a huge selling point right here.
 If you needed a reason to be a Swordmaster, that is it in a nut shell.

-The powers available to you are defined by the Paragon Path you choose at level 30 (Swordmaster), so it doesn’t matter which build you end up following.
+The powers available to you are defined by the Paragon Path you choose at level 30 (Swordmaster), so it doesn’t matter which build you end up following, the same powers will be available as long as you selected Swordmaster.
 I’m going to give you power loadouts to use in different scenarios, These will be the first powers to level 4 and will be the most used.
 Understanding how your powers work, what kind of buffs/debuffs they do, and when to use them are what makes any class great.
 You can copy my loadouts and move on or read on and learn why we use these moves.
 Below are the powers you will want to take to 4 as soon as possible.

 - RT= Weapon Master’s Strike